 I recently came across Josh Waitzkin after listening to his interview with Tim Ferriss.
 Josh Waiztkin became a chess ‘superstar’ as a child and a grandmaster later on, before making a radical change and pursuing a career as a martial artist.
 In both fields he made it to the top of the world.

-In his book “The art of learning” he shares many different tips, techniques and concepts on how to develop superior skills and become better in virtually any field.
+In his book “The art of learning” he shares many different tips, techniques and concepts on how to develop superior skills and become better in any field.
 I condensed 4 of the most important lessons from his book and put them into the context of trading.
 But I still encourage you to get the book for yourself to learn about all the other lessons and tips he shares – it will definitely be worth your while.

-Regaining focus in times of adversity
+#1 Regaining focus in times of adversity

 Making a bad call right after a loss or an impulsive move after missing a trade are just two examples.
 If you find it hard to deal with emotions, separate yourself from your trading platform after a trade.
 Just walk away for 5 – 10 minutes, do something completely else and when you come back you can look at things in a different way.

-Attention deficit and being present
+#2 Attention deficit and being present

 Trading isn’t always exciting and sometimes the markets just don’t do anything for hours or even days.
-How you deal with these situations decided over your fate as a trader.
-The professional traders stay focused, they analyze their past trades, they revisit their trading plan or journal their trades.
+How you deal with these situations decides over your fate as a trader.
+The professional traders stay focused, they analyze their past trades, they revisit their trading plan and journal their trades.
 Or, they just walk away and use their ‘free time’ in a more creative way.

-Know your strengths
+#3 Know your strengths

 “…almost without exception, champions are specialists whose styles emerge from profound awareness of their unique strengths, and who are exceedingly skilled at guiding the battle in that direction.” – Josh Waitzkin

 How did you ‘find’ your current trading system?
 Did you buy it from a landing page?
 Is it an indicator package you downloaded in a forum or something you picked up in a chatroom?
 A trading system is a very personal thing and it has to be modeled around your personal strengths and weaknesses.

 It becomes obvious very quickly that traders should adjust their trading parameters according to their own profile.
 One size fits all does not work.

-Making smaller circles
+#4 Making smaller circles

 The professionals don’t get wind up in fancy techniques.
 In competition, those who win are usually the ones who have better honed skills and it is not the one with the most creative or extravagant technique.
 In professional sports, repeating the basics and continously working on the foundation skills is what separates the pros from the amateurs who always seek excitement and do not strive for mastery in the core skills.

 Now it is on you.
 Where do you start?
 The podcast with Waitzkin’s interview also includes many great lessons about high achievers.
 But, most important, is to enjoy the process.
 You need to develop a passion, not only for trading, but also for learning and improving as a personal being.
 Simply, enjoy your time!